Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/06-snowman.checkpoint.md

 ![new name](images/new-name.png)

+**After this refresh the browser to avoid a small bug with Repl and imported packages.**

 You will need to complete the `snowman(snowman_word)` function using the other functions that we built in previous exercises.

 When you run the program it will give you the opportunity to run it against some automated tests, which check to see if, after several guesses you print out, "Congratuations, you win!" for success and "Sorry, you lose!
 The word was {snowman_word}" for failure.